 If two men have taken an end and a middle slot then you take the other end free, as this is still maintaining a buffer.
 You may think the guy in the middle is breaking the unwritten rules, but someone could have been in the end spot when he arrived.
 In any case, it’s not really that important!

 Ah, here we have a situation where all of the possible spots have been taken.
-You’ll either have to wait for one of the potential spots to free up or you should use a toilet stall instead.
-There are a couple of exceptions to this rule; if you’re busting to go and none of the stalls are free then you most likely won’t have a choice – or even care – in this case, slot yourself next to the skinniest person so that minimal personal space invasion occurs.
+You’ll either have to wait for one of the potential spots to free up or you should use a toilet cubicle instead.
+There are a couple of exceptions to this rule; if you’re busting to go and none of the cubicles are free then you most likely won’t have a choice – or even care – in this case, slot yourself next to the skinniest person so that minimal personal space invasion occurs.
 Secondly, if you’re at an event where thousands of people are in attendance, such as a football game, the rules can go out the window and any urinal can be used – otherwise you could be waiting a long time just to have a pee.
 If you suffer from ‘stage fright’ and can’t pee with someone standing next to you, the best way to overcome it is to try your best not to concentrate on the act of doing it.
 Instead think about something totally unrelated, or simply stare at a point on the wall and wonder what that suspicious stain is.

 What do you do if the urinal is a trench type malarkey?
 You can still follow the rules by leaving significant gaps between each person, and the ends are still the prime spot here too.